dotnet/aspnetcore/README.md

 3. If you get the error `'reactivex/rxjs' is not in the npm registry`, then your Visual Studio installation's version of the NPM tool is out of date.
 You will need to restore NPM dependencies manually from a command prompt (e.g., `cd samples\angular\MusicStore` then `npm install`).
 4. Select a sample and run it.
 For example, right-click on the `MusicStore` project in Solution Explorer and choose `Set as startup project`.
 Then press `Ctrl+F5` to launch it.

+Note that to run the React example, you'll also need to run `webpack` from the `samples\react\ReactGrid` directory (having first installed webpack if you don't yet have it - `npm install -g webpack`).

 **Using dnx on Windows/Mac/Linux**

 1. Ensure you are using a suitable .NET runtime.
 Currently, this project is tested with version `1.0.0-rc1-final` on `coreclr`: